Charles III, Prince of Monaco

 The Cathedral of Monaco; Credit – By User:Berthold Wernerld Werner – Own work, CC BY-SA 3.0, https://commons.wikimedia.org/w/index.php?curid=15613011

-Besides the Casino de Monte-Carlo, another important contribution Charles made to Monaco was a new cathedral.
+Besides the Casino de Monte-Carlo, a new cathedral was another important contribution Charles made to Monaco.
 He decided to build a new and larger church on the original site of the Church of Saint Nicholas.
 The original church was demolished in 1874 and the first stone of the new church was laid in 1875.
 The new Cathedral of Monaco, completed after Charles III’s death, was dedicated to Our Lady of the Immaculate Conception with Saint Nicholas of Myra and Saint Benoît (Saint Benedict of Nursia) as secondary patron saints.
 Sometimes the cathedral is called St. Nicholas Cathedral after the original church.

 Despite dealing with the effects of aging, Maria Caroline remained sharp-minded and capable and was a constant force in the life of her son Charles.
 Maria Caroline survived her husband Florestan, Prince of Monaco by twenty-three years, dying at the age of 86, on November 25, 1879.
 She was interred at the new larger church that was still under construction, the Cathedral of Monaco, that her son Charles III was building.